Bladder Cancer Treatment in St. Petersburg, FL

 - Back and pelvic pain

 Diagnosis and Treatment of Bladder Cancer in St. Petersburg, FL

 Treatment for bladder cancer, will often include surgery.
-Whether it’s surgery to just remove the tumor, or to remove the tumor and surrounding tissue depends on the staging of bladder cancer.
+Whether it’s surgery to just remove the tumor, or to remove the tumor and surrounding tissue depends on the staging of the patient’s bladder cancer.
 This surgery is called a cystectomy.
-In some extreme cases, the entire bladder needs to be removed.
+In some extreme cases, the entire bladder may need to be removed.
 However, if caught early enough, immunotherapy or radiation therapy options may be available.